ts-custer/rip-and-direct-playback/README.md

 Press "Enter" again to record and listen the second station or enter the number of the station you would like to hear.

-Or you can enter one of the command keys: s) Print stations, p) Pause playback, r) Restart playback, -) Select previous station, q) Quit
+Or you can enter one of the command keys: p) Pause playback, r) Restart playback, b) Select previous station, +) Volume up, -) Volume down, q) Quit

 ## Known Problem